prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 * **Transaction ID** (see [note](#tid-warning)) is unique for each ad unit within a call to `requestBids()`, but same across bidders.
 This is the ID that enables DSPs to recognize the same impression coming in from different supply sources.
 * **Bid Request Count** is the number of times `requestBids()` has been called for this ad unit.
 * **Bidder Request Count** is the number of times `requestBids()` has been called for this ad unit and bidder.
+* **Auctions Count** is the number of times `requestBids()` has been called for the this ad unit, without being counted multiple times within a single auction.
 * **userId** is where bidders can look for IDs offered by the various [User ID modules](/dev-docs/modules/userId.html#prebidjs-adapters).
 * **userIdAsEid** is the EID-formatted version of `userId`.
 * **ortb2** a copy of `bidderRequest.ortb2` (see below), provided here for convenience.